 Every child's path to a successful goal of a diploma is not always the same.
 Some children may need additional supports to master that goal.
 During your child's school years, you will be meeting with the staff of your child's school to discuss the specific issues and educational needs of your child.
-A teacher along with the school counselor may request to have a team of professionals meet to discuss your child's academic, communication, behavior, or emotional concerns.
-This team is called the School Based Intervention Team (S-BIT).
+A teacher along with an administrator and/or school counselor may request to have a team of professionals meet to discuss your child's academic, communication, behavior, or emotional concerns.
+The different teams are called the Grade Content Team or the School Problem Solving Team (SPS Team).
 The team reviews your child's records and progress and assists in identifying and analyzing concerns.
-Interventions (or tiered levels) are recommended by the team and a plan to monitor your child's response and determine the level of progress is developed.
+Interventions (or tiered levels) are recommended by the team, and a plan to monitor your child's response and determine the level of progress is developed.
 The team regularly reviews your child's response to interventions.
-This is known as Multi-Tiered Systems of Support (MTSS).
-MTSS addresses academic and behavioral concerns through Positive Behavior Intervention Support (PBIS).
-Positive Behavior Support is aimed at building effective school-wide environments in which positive behavior is more effective than problem behavior so academic success can be achieved.
-Contact the School Counselor for more information.
+This is known as the Multi-Tiered System of Supports (MTSS).
+MTSS is a framework that helps promote the success of every child.
+Okeechobee County Schools uses an array of academic monitoring tools and assessments to determine the best educational decisions for students.
+In addition, behavioral concerns are addressed through the Positive Behavior Intervention and Support (PBIS).
+The goal of PBIS is to build effective school-wide environments in which positive behavior promotes better academic success.
+Social emotional learning (SEL) curricula is also used district wide to help promote whole child wellness.
+Contact a school administrator for more information.

 Sometimes a student, despite appropriate interventions, continues to exhibit academic and/or behavioral concerns.
-In those cases the schools S-BIT may invite the school psychologist to work with the team in developing an evaluation plan.
-The evaluation is to assist the S-BIT in educational planning and programming and to help determine if your child is eligible for special education services provided by the Individuals with Disabilities Education Information Act.
-(IDEIA).
-Each school in our district, in addition to a counselor, has a school psychologist, ESE Resource Specialist and behavior intervention specialist that you may contact.
-This person will help you with any concerns or questions regarding the interventions, referral for testing process, the actual testing or ESE programs and services your child is involved in.
+In those cases, the SPS Team may invite the school psychologist to work with the team in developing an evaluation plan.
+The evaluation is to assist the SPS Team in educational planning and programming and to help determine if your child is eligible for Exceptional Students Education (ESE) services provided by the Individuals with Disabilities Education Information Act (IDEIA).
+Each school in our district, in addition to a counselor, has a school psychologist, ESE Resource Specialist and a behavior interventionist that you may contact.
+This person will help you with any concerns or questions regarding the interventions, referral for testing process, the actual testing or ESE programs, and services in which your child is involved.
 Contact the ESE office (863) 462-5000 Ext.
 1055.
-In addition to tiered interventions through MTSS, there is a district social worker and three mental health counselors available to all students needing support for social and/or mental health counseling needs.
-If interested in these services, contact your child's school counselor to make a referral.
+In addition to tiered interventions through MTSS, there is a district school social worker and three crisis counselors available to all students needing support for emotional and/or mental health needs.
+If interested in these services contact the Department of Mental Health and Behavioral Supports office (863) 462-5000 Ext.
+1099, or contact your child's school counselor to make a referral.